-Cyclists have all the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
+Bicyclists and riders of micromobility (scooters, skateboards, or other compact devices designed for personal mobility) have the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
 By obeying the laws and riding predictably, you make it easier for everyone to share the road.
-Following these guidelines will reduce your risk of collision or fines, and help to show that bikes have a positive presence on Austin’s streets.

 Don’t pass other vehicles within the same lane.

 Don't ride more than two abreast (side-by-side).

 Control speed on Austin’s trails, if devices are allowed.

 This short video provides a general overview on how to bike smart in and around Austin.